JordonKaven/gitskills/readme.txt

-I creating a new branch is quick and simple.
+He creating a new branch is quick and simple.